Talking to your teen about sexuality, consent and other sensitive topics

 Read moreLast week we discussed hormonal options for birth control, which release estrogen and/or progestin to prevent pregnancy.
 Non-hormonal methods physically or chemically prevent sperm from reaching a woman’s egg.

-Read moreWomen have more choices for contraception now than ever before.
-Every option has different benefits, risks and levels of effectiveness.
-In today’s post, we’ll discuss hormonal contraception methods.
+Read moreThere are more choices for contraception now than ever before.
+And every option has different benefits, risks and levels of effectiveness.
+There are options for non-hormonal birth control,

 Read moreAs women we often hear that it’s at least as important to take care good care of ourselves as it is our families.
 “Get more exercise,” “eat healthier,”